Breast screen helpline inundated by calls

 Helen Baczkowska's mother Ann died of breast cancer in 2014, aged 74, after being diagnosed in 2012.
 She was registered with a GP but had not had a mammogram for several years.
 Helen fears she may have been one of those overlooked by the screening programme:

-Helen told the BBC: "I remember having conversations with her where she said, 'you know what, I haven't been called for a screening for some time', and there was just a question in her mind as to why she hadn't been called, and then of course she discovered a lump herself.
+"I remember having conversations with her where she said, 'you know what, I haven't been called for a screening for some time', and there was just a question in her mind as to why she hadn't been called, and then of course she discovered a lump herself.

 "We think she may have tried to inquire, but didn't really know who to speak to as it didn't come through the GP, it's a separate system.